wtran496/RTS/README.md

 # RTS
 Real Time Strategy Multiplayer (2 - 4 Players) Made in Unity.
+This demo showcases multiplayer features, building structures and an army, and destroying other players' bases.

 Download the zip folder.
 Extract the zip folder.